RosettaCommons/binder/documentation/debugging.rst

 4. After the changes are done, the binder executable should be recompilled and re-used to create the desired bindings.
-    In some cases many iterations of the described procedure will be needed till all the STL types/functions will be mapped to the correct includes.
+    In some cases, many iterations of the described procedure will be needed till all the STL types/functions will be mapped to the correct includes.

     If this fixes your problem please let us know, or make a pull request!